Germany, Federal Republic (Joint Support and Enabling Service)

 In addition, the Military Pharmacy Branch represents the interests of the JSES to the main process manager for logistics in matters related to the management and maintenance of medical materiel.

-This branch also acts as Authorised Representative of the Chief of Staff of the Joint Support and Enabling Service for military medical projects in the Integrated Planning Process and establishes medical materiel investment and running cost requirements for the financial requirements analysis and medium-term financial planning.
+This branch also acts as Authorized Representative of the Chief of Staff of the Joint Support and Enabling Service for military medical projects in the Integrated Planning Process and establishes medical materiel investment and running cost requirements for the financial requirements analysis and medium-term financial planning.